-- The UK electronics industry is worth approximately £23 billion a year and the fifth largest in the world in terms of production.
+- The UK electronic systems industry is worth approximately £78 billion a year and the fifth largest in the world in terms of production.

 - The UK is a centre for global electronics development companies with major research and development or manufacturing bases - for semiconductors almost 80% of the activity comes from foreign direct investment.